 The Remembrance Day bombing (also known as the Enniskillen bombing or Poppy Day massacre[1][2]) took place on 8 November 1987 in Enniskillen, County Fermanagh, Northern Ireland.
 A Provisional Irish Republican Army (IRA) bomb exploded near the town’s war memorial (cenotaph) during a Remembrance Sunday ceremony, which was being held to commemorate British military war dead.
 Eleven people (ten civilians and a police officer) were killed and 63 were injured.
 The IRA said it had made a mistake and that its target had been the British soldiers parading to the memorial.
 The unit who carried out the bombing was disbanded.

-Charlie Chaplin’s stolen body found
+On this day in 1978 Charlie Chaplin’s stolen body found

 The coffin containing the body of Charlie Chaplin – missing since his grave was robbed eleven weeks previously was found